neijrr/nextcloud_passwords_handbook_ru/Project/Bug-Reporting.md

 > If you need help with passwords visit the [official forum](https://help.nextcloud.com/c/apps/passwords)

 ## Before you report a bug
-- Check if your system fullfills the [system requirements](../Administrators/System-Requirements)
+- Check if your system fulfills the [system requirements](../Administrators/System-Requirements)
 - Download the latest [nightly](https://apps.nextcloud.com/apps/passwords/releases) and check if the problem still exists
 - Check if the issue has been discussed in the [official forum](https://help.nextcloud.com/c/apps/passwords)
 - If your issue is about the [official browser extension](https://github.com/marius-wieschollek/passwords-webextension) report the issue [there](https://github.com/marius-wieschollek/passwords-webextension/issues)
+- Check the [app debugging guide](../Administrators/App-Debugging) to find helpful information

 ### System Information
 Your bug report should contain the following information about your setup